Help Your Teenager Build a Good Credit Score

-When it's time for your child to take the test, they'll fail because they haven't been dong the work themselves.
+When it's time for your child to take the test, they'll fail because they haven't been doing the work themselves.
 The basic steps are to instill a solid financial foundation including a steady income and good checking account history, teach your child how credit works, and then help them get hands-on experience with a credit card of their own.
-Here is what to focus on before your child gets a credit card.

 Establishing a good banking history can help your child build a strong financial foundation, which is a stepping stone for building a good credit score.
 Your child should get accustomed to making regular deposits into their account(s).
 Once your teen has a checking account, help them learn how to spend wisely and avoid overdrafts or declined debit card charges.

 Has she been managing her income well?
 Does your child make curfew and meet other deadlines?
 How well does he manage his checking account?
 Does he have to ask you for money to avoid overdrafts?
 If your child has other bills, are those bills paid on time?

 Make sure you clear up any misconceptions about how credit cards work and how good credit is built.
 Especially make sure your child understands that a credit card balance has to be repaid and the faster, the better.